shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/angular/intro.md

 ##### ng-model Directive

-- ng-model directive you can bind the value of an input field to a variable created in AngularJS.
+- With ng-model directive you can bind the value of an input field to a variable created in AngularJS.
 - ng-model directive can provide type validation for application data (number, e-mail, required).
 - ng-model directive can provide status for application data (valid, dirty, touched, error).
 - ng-model directive provides a two-way binding between the model and the view